-File Form 8038 and any attachments with Department of the Treasury, Internal Revenue Service Center, Ogden, UT 84201.
+File Form 8038 and any attachments at the following address.

+Department of the Treasurv Internal Revenue Service Center Ogden, UT 84201

 Private delivery services.
-You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
-These private delivery services include only the following:
+You can use certain private delivery services (PDS) designated by the IRS to meet the "timely mailing as timely filing" rule for tax returns.
+Go to IRS. gov/PDS for the current list of designated services.